 Adult male Black-throated Blue Warblers are natty-looking, with a blue back, black face and flanks, a white breast, and a white handkerchief on the wing.
 The male Black-throated Blue and the Northern Parula are the only two blue warblers you are likely to see at Monticello.

 The white handkerchief becomes a wing stripe when the wing is spread.
 The males also have white on their four outer tail feathers.

 The difference between the plumage of the male and the female is greater than for any warbler species who visits Monticello.
 Female Black-throated Blue Warblers confuse a lot of birders.
 The long narrow supercilium (eyebrow) and the yellowish underparts cause some people to mistake them for vireos.
-The cheek is dark, and there is a white arc under the eye.
+(Vireos have thicker and heavier bills.)
+The female's cheek is dark, and there is a white arc under the eye.
 The best fieldmark is the white handkerchief on the wing (like the male has), but it is not always visible.

 The song of the Black-throated Blue Warbler is slow and burry, sounding like I'm so lay-ZEE, or Beer-Beer-Beer-BEE.